candrholdings/reactnative-crypto-demo/README.md

      )
      ```

-3. Add an encryption method to Swift class
+3. Add an encryption method to the Swift class
   1. We will implement an `encrypt` method by using `CommonCrypto`
   2. Add the following code to the file `CryptoProvider.swift`